-But no matter how good the cover you are going to have to wait to be rescued, even if it’s only a matter of minutes*.
+But no matter how good the cover, you're going to have to wait to be rescued, even if it’s only a matter of minutes*.

 So what should you do if you suffer a breakdown?
-Here is our guide to staying safe while help is on its way.
+Here's our guide to staying safe while help is on its way.